lordmulder/HashSet/README.md

   A pointer to a variable of type `uintptr_t` where the current iterator state (position) is saved.
   This variable **must** be initialized to the value `0U`, by the calling application, prior to the the *first* invocation!
   Each invocation will update the value of `*cursor`; the value **shall not** be altered by the application.

 * `value`
-  A pointer to a variable of type `uint64_t` where the next value in the set is stored on success.
+  A pointer to a variable of type `uint32_t` or `uint64_t` where the next value in the set is stored on success.
   The content of the variable should be considered *undefined*, if the invocation has failed.

 #### Return value